Junior Academy for Media

-‘Ōlelo Community Media’s YXCE³ AFTER-SCHOOL PROGRAM is offered to at our six community-based Media Centers throughout O‘ahu.
+The Junior Academy for Media (JAM) is an organization wide youth media program offered at our six community-based Media Service Centers throughout O‘ahu.
 Middle and High school aged students are welcome to enroll.
 Student participants receive assistance with homework, introduction to media literacy, storyboarding and storytelling, basic video production training and certification, and soft skills (resume and interviewing, etc.) training.
-For scheduling purposes, the Program’s trimester model was purposefully developed to 1) coincide with the DOE school year calendar and 2) align with the timing of our Youth Xchange initiatives: Youth Capitol Commentary, Youth Xchange Student Video Contest and Banquet, and Children and Youth Day.

 Students who have graduated from the program (completed all three semesters and are certified producers) may continue a second year as an “alumni” participant.
 Otherwise, they are welcome to use our facilities as a client producer and/or volunteer on ‘Ōlelo facilitated projects.